EKU Partnering with the Industry

-The Loss Prevention Foundation is a non-profit organization founded in 2006 for industry leading professionals to serve the Loss Prevention industry.
-Companies currently represented on the board of directors include ADT, AutoZone, Best Buy, The Gap, Home Depot, IBM, Lowe’s Home Improvement, Nike, Target, Walgreens and Wal-Mart.
+The Loss Prevention Foundation is a nonprofit organization founded in 2006 for industry-leading professionals to serve the loss prevention industry.
+Companies represented on the board of directors include ADT, AutoZone, Best Buy, The Gap, Home Depot, IBM, Lowe’s Home Improvement, Nike, Target, Walgreens and Wal-Mart.

 Students who have earned a bachelor’s degree and who possess an LPQ or LPC certification can earn 3 credit hours toward the EKU Safety, Security and Emergency Management degree upon completion of one topical seminar course.

 Graduates from the United States Combat Readiness Safety Center for the specific design of the Civilian Personnel (“CP-12″ Course) at Fort Rucker

 EKU’s OSHA Training Institute (OTI) partners with the U.S. Army Combat Readiness Safety Center at Fort Rucker in Alabama to educate all safety officers from all branches of the military.
 This course is specifically designed for civilian personnel, and it is named “CP-12.”
 Graduates of the CP-12 course complete 240 hours of work to learn the safety and health requirements as identified by OSHA for military application.

 CP-12 graduates who have earned a bachelor’s degree can qualify for 6 hours toward the EKU Master’s in Safety, Security and Emergency Management degree after being accepted and meeting certain criteria.

 OTIEC students from the EKU OSHA Training Institute (OTI) Educational Center

 The Eastern Kentucky University OSHA Training Institute (OTI) provides the basics for success in safety and health for federal and state compliance officers, state consultants, other federal agency personnel and the private sector.